jdimpson/iperf-containers/iperf3-server/README.md

  |                             |       +-----------+
  +-----------------------------+
 ```
 Note that CONPORT, FWPORT, and EXPORT are all port numbers.
-I use the same value for all of them (11111, or five ones).
+I use the same value for all of them (5202).
 You may want to change EXPORT for your own reasons (like using the
 same external port number you may have used in the past).
 You might need to change FWPORT if you are running multiple instances of iperf servers on the same host.
 But you really shouldn't need
 to change CONPORT.
 But you can if you want.